FawadAbbas12/FawadAbbas12/README.md

-- 👋 Hi, I’m @FawadAbbas12
+- 👋 Hi, I’m @Fawad Abbas
-- 👀 I’m interested in ... application of deep-learning in distributed and non uniform networks of intelligent devices
+- 👀 I’m interested in ... application of deep-learning in distributed and non uniform network of intelligent devices
-- 🌱 I’m currently learning ... development and deployment of swarms
+- 🌱 I’m currently learning ... development and deployment of inteligent drones
 - 💞️ I’m looking to collaborate on ... swarm robotics (applications related to micro drones) and vision processing
 - 📫 How to reach me ... fawad.abbas04@gmail.com